 The contracts determine the pay and benefits for teachers working in the school district, but with budget issues still at the forefront of administrative efforts, coming to an agreement with teachers has proven difficult.

 Last year, administrators realized that projected budgets would put the school district more than $4 million into the red, leading the school district to look at budget cuts.
-Along with suggesting raising local taxes, the school district implemented a salary freeze on teachers.

 "I think both parties are committed to reaching a deal," Mulick said.
 "This all started last spring.
 There was a fiscal cliff, and we were headed over it.
 The teachers and the community were told there was going to be this $5 million deficit the school district started making these draconian cuts.
 They wanted to increase the cost of health insurance for teachers, take away 22 teaching positions, increase class sizes.